 1. Give importance to the closing date

-Before opting for condos on assignments, you must study the following dates:
+Before opting for a condo on assignment sales, you must study the following dates:

-- Final closing date: While the title and contract of the property will transfer to the buyer.
+• Final closing date: The title and contract of the property will be transferred to the buyer.

 2. Mortgage approval